Jangover Ride at a Glance

 Final Thoughts on the 2021 Jangover

 I went home with a wooden finisher’s medal and a cool Jangover-labeled mason jar.
-The aid stations again supplied riders well — my highlights were the excellent Gnarly electrolyte drinks, pickle juice, quesadillas and Gu Roctane gels.
+The aid stations again supplied riders well — my highlights were the excellent Gnarly electrolyte drinks, quesadillas, pickle juice (I brought my own, but I still used what Aravaipa provided) and Gu Roctane gels.

 I’m also surprised that this race continues to fly under the radar.
 Even local riders who are plugged in pretty well are like “Jangover?
 What’s that?” when I mention this race.
 Their loss — this course is a blast, and the Aravaipa people always put on a good show.